ed-gomez/gromacs-pipeline/README.md

 # GROMACS Protein MD Simulation Script
-A bash script that will prepare a pdb file for a production MD run all in one script.
+A bash script that will prepare a pdb file for a MD run and handle minimization, equilibration, and production runs automatically.

 ---